Interactive and Hybrid Imitation Learning: Provably Beating Behavior Cloning: Additional Guarantees for a Trajectory-wise DAgger Variant without Recoverability Assumption

 \begin{theorem} If Algorithm~\ref{alg:dagger_step_one} is run with a deterministic expert policy $\pi^E$, a policy class $\Bcal$ such that realizability holds, and the online learning oracle $\alg$ set as the exponential weight algorithm, then it returns $\hat{\pi}$ such that, with probability at least $1-\delta$,

 \end{theorem}

-Theorem~\ref{thm:log_loss_dagger_step_1} shows that the interactive IL Algorithm~\ref{alg:dagger_step_one} matches the trajectory-wise sample complexity of behavior cloning in~\cite{foster2024behavior}.
+Theorem~\ref{thm:log_loss_dagger_step_1} shows that in the deterministic realizable setting, the interactive IL Algorithm~\ref{alg:dagger_step_one} has a trajectory-wise sample complexity matching that of behavior cloning~\cite{foster2024behavior}.
 In contrast, prior state-of-the-art analysis of interactive IL algorithms~\cite[][Appendix C.2]{foster2024behavior} gives sample complexity results that are in general worse than behavior cloning. \footnote{For~\cite[][Appendix C.2]{foster2024behavior}'s sample complexity to improve over behavior cloning, we need $\mu H \max_{h \in [H]} \log |\Bcal_h|$ to be significantly smaller $R \log|\Bcal|$ (where $\Bcal_h$ is the projection of $\Bcal$ onto step $h$).
-This may require the strong condition that $\mu < R / H < 1$ in the practically-popular parameter sharing settings ($|\Bcal_h| = |\Bcal|$). }
+This may require the strong condition that $\mu \ll R / H \leq 1$ in the more practical parameter-sharing settings ($|\Bcal_h| = |\Bcal|$). }

-For the proof of Theorem~\ref{thm:log_loss_dagger_step_1}, we introduce a new notion of decoupled Hellinger estimation error:

-$\Ontraj_N$ decouples the dependence between the state sequence and the distribution of action sequence induced by the learner.
-Perhaps surprisingly, it is compatible with non-Markovian first-step mixing of policies, while still being well-behaved enough to be translated to a policy suboptimality guarantee, which could be of independent interest.
+For the proof of Theorem~\ref{thm:log_loss_dagger_step_1}, we introduce a new notion called decoupled Hellinger estimation error: $\Ontraj_N$ decouples the dependence between the state sequence and the distribution of action sequence induced by the learner.
+Perhaps surprisingly, as we show below, it is compatible with non-Markovian first-step mixing of policies, while still being well-behaved enough to be translated to a policy suboptimality guarantee, which could be of independent interest.